-Fortunately we have not had a major war or a border conflict in Europe after 1945.
-Apart from activities in Northern Ireland and the Basque Country, the European Union has kept it calm until now.
+Unfortunately, after 1945, on February 23, 2022, another war broke out in Europe.
+This time between Russia and Ukraine.
+Russian President Vladimir Putin wants to "denazify" Ukraine.
+Apart from activities in Northern Ireland and the Basque Country, things have remained quiet so far thanks to the European Union.
 NATO has also had an influence on this.
-Unfortunately, after 1991, there was a large-scale conflict in the Balkans.
-It was primarily an ethnic war, and there are no winners there either.
-I don't know what the future will bring.
-What I can estimate is the following; future large-scale conflicts will mainly be conducted via satellites, viruses and threats via the internet.
-For example, switch off the power in a country and it is completely chaotic.
+Unfortunately, after 1991, the Balkans did become a major conflict.
+It was mainly an ethnic war, and there are no winners there either.

+Before and during the start of the conflict in the Ukraine, attempts were made to destabilize the Ukraine via the internet.
+This was done through viruses and internet manipulation.
+The power supply of the Ukraine also had to suffer in this way.
 As example the Russians82, who paralyzed entire companies with the NotPetya virus in Ukraine in June 2017, with major problems reaching the port of Rotterdam as an additional damage.

-I hope that there will be no real threat close to home for the time being.
-"Our" army is currently in almost the same state as before the Second World War.
-This is called "Peace Dividend" by politicians.
-Not enough staff and not enough ammunition.
-Of the initially purchased 248 F-16s, a hand full of them is still flying around.
-Admittedly they are more than 40 years old.
-To replace them, "as many as 38 new" combat aircraft were purchased.
-Leopard tanks have been sold and when the repentance came, we started leasing them from Germany.
+I hope that a real threat close to home will not materialize for the time being.
+At the time of the outbreak of the Ukraine conflict, 'our' army was in almost the same state as it was before the Second World War.
+This was called the 'Peace Dividend' by politicians.
+Too few personnel and too little ammunition.
+Of the 248 F-16s initially purchased at the time, a few handfuls are still flying around.
+Admittedly they are over 40 years old.
+As a replacement, "as many as 38 new" F-35 fighters have been purchased.
+Maybe a few more will come.
+Leopard tanks were sold and when the repentance came we leased them from Germany.
 Due to dirt and years of deferred maintenance83, the kitchen of the Marine Barracks in Doorn will be closed on August 19, 2019!
 Politics apparently has the idea; "Our NATO partners will help us".
-And about that help from NATO partners, the current president of the United States, Donald Trump, has different thoughts about that.
+And about that help from NATO partners, the former president of the United States, Donald Trump, had different thoughts about that.
 The defence personnel deserve a big compliment, they do everything possible to make all (political) missions to a success.